 ICSW’s doctoral program offers a full-time, non-resident course of study that emphasizes the application of psychodynamic theory to a broad range of practice settings.
-The curriculum, which is offered on-site and online, is centered around classes that meet every other weekend throughout the semester.
+The curriculum, with both On-site and Distance Learning options, is centered around classes that meet every other weekend throughout the semester.
 Coursework incorporates clinical preparation, theoretical study, research experience, and elective classes selected on the basis of personal interests.
 Beyond the classroom, students combine their professional pursuits and educational goals to engage in intensive research and case-based clinical training — and they do this under the guidance of close faculty mentorship.

 Many ICSW students choose to complement their doctoral studies with a specific area of concentration.
 That special- ization will be incorporated into the curriculum and involve distinctive, targeted practicum experiences to ensure that our students graduate with the experience they need to pursue their personal and professional goals.
 ICSW’s doctoral graduates move on to become innovators in the field of clinical social work through service, research, and practice.

 As they complete the Ph.D., students are prepared to extend their careers in a wide range of professional settings, including: